Key Research Interests

 Intergroup Cooperation

 People are generally more cooperative towards others in their own group (in-group members) compared to those outside of the group (out-group members).
-This tendency, in-group favoritism, has been observed in various cultures and contexts and I am interested in understanding why people favor in-group members over out-group members, considering factors such as social identification and indirect reciprocity.
-My interests include intergenerational cooperation, cooperation with others in future generations (i.e., sustainable behavior).
+This tendency, in-group favoritism, has been observed in various cultures and contexts and I am interested in understanding why people favor in-group members over out-group members, considering factors such as social identification (Imada et al., 2025 in JDM; Imada et al., 2024 in CRSP) and indirect reciprocity.
+Specifically, I have extensively worked on sophisticating the group-bounded indirect reciprocity perspective (Imada et al., 2024 in GPIR; Imada et al., 2024 in JESP) and and better understanding the role of group membership in guiding cooperation (Imada et al., 2023).

 Intergroup Aggression

 Human history is rife with intergroup conflicts and wars.
-In collaboration with Prof. Nobuhiro Mifune, I examine the minimal condition under which out-group aggression emerges and psychological underpinnings of intergroup aggression and conflicts.
+While it is tempting to assume that ingroup cooperation and intergroup aggression go hand in hand, existing experimental evidence suggests they are rather distinct (Imada & Mifune, 2024).
+I examine the minimal condition under which out-group aggression emerges and psychological underpinnings of intergroup aggression and conflicts.

 Power and Hierarchy